rejupillai/yalefaces/README.md

 # yalefaces
-face recognition demo with vertex-ai
+face recognition demo with vertex-ai using yale facedb with 10 subjects each with 10 different poses.